 Seasonal flooding along the Napa River is a regular occurrence, and records indicate there have been at least 22 serious floods on the river since 1865.
-In 1998, Napa County voters passed a measure for the Napa River Flood Protection Project (NRFPP), which works to achieve 100-year flood protection while supporting living river principles (e.g., reconnecting the river to its historic floodplain, retain natural channel features).
-ESA PWA, an environmental engineering consulting firm, provided conceptual designs and recommendations for flood reduction and habitat enhancement for the NRFPP, which are being implemented by the U.S. Army Corps of Engineers.
+In 1998, Napa County voters passed a measure for the Napa River and Creek Flood Project (NRCFP), which works to achieve 100-year flood protection while supporting living river principles (e.g., reconnecting the river to its historic floodplain, retain natural channel features).
+ESA, an environmental engineering consulting firm, provided conceptual designs and recommendations for flood reduction and habitat enhancement for the NRCFP, which are being implemented by the U.S. Army Corps of Engineers.

-The Napa County Flood Control and Water Conservation District mission is “the conservation and management of flood and storm waters to protect life and property; the maintenance of the County watershed using the highest level of environmentally sound practices; and to provide coordinated planning for water supply needs for the community.”
+The Napa County Flood Control and Water Conservation District mission is to manage water to protect life and property, maintain environmental quality of the watershed, and provide water supply for the community.
 To further these goals, the Napa County Flood Control and Water Conservation District sponsored a project to restore wetland habitats and protect properties against flooding.

-Since 1991, ESA PWA has worked with several partners in the development of the NRFPP.
+Since 1991, ESA has worked with several partners in the development of the NRCFP.
 Collaborators on the project include the Sacramento District Corps of Engineers, Napa County Flood Control and Water Conservation District, Napa County Resource Conservation District, and the California Coastal Conservancy.
-The NRFPP is working toward a “Living River Strategy” that has several goals including 100-year flood protection for the City of Napa and restoration of historic tidal marshes and alluvial floodplains.
+The NRCFP provides a “Living River Strategy” that has several goals including 100-year flood protection for the City of Napa and restoration of historic tidal marshes and alluvial floodplains.

-As part of the Living River Strategy for the NRFPP, ESA PWA has provided technical assistance and development including the design of a multi-stage channel and a raised-bed bypass, modeling of sediment transport processes, creation of Flood Inundation Maps (FIMs) for existing and project conditions, and preparation of a conceptual restoration plan for over 1,000 acres in the Upper Napa River Estuary.
+As part of the Living River Strategy for the NRCFP, ESA provided technical assistance and development including the design of a multi-stage channel and a raised-bed bypass, modeling of sediment transport processes, creation of Flood Inundation Maps (FIMs) for existing and project conditions, and preparation of a conceptual restoration plan for over 1000 acres in the Upper Napa River Estuary.

-Finally, ESA PWA prepared a conceptual enhancement plan for restoration of over 1000 acres of tidal wetlands, freshwater wetlands, alluvial floodplains, and upland areas.
-ESA PWA developed GIS maps of the restoration areas, provided recommendations for enhancements (e.g., channel breach locations), and projected future conditions.
+Finally, ESA prepared a conceptual enhancement plan for the restoration of over 1,000 acres of tidal wetlands, freshwater wetlands, alluvial floodplains, and upland areas.
+ESA developed GIS maps of the restoration areas, provided recommendations for enhancements (e.g., channel breach locations), and projected future conditions.

-For the NRFPP, ESA PWA provided conceptual designs and recommendations for flood reduction and habitat restoration using a multi-stage channel and bypass as well as floodplain and marshplain terraces and wetland areas on the Napa River.
-The U.S. Army Corps of Engineers is implementing all of the designs and recommendations put forth by ESA PWA and partners.
+For the NRCFP, ESA provided conceptual designs and recommendations for flood reduction and habitat restoration using a multi-stage channel and bypass as well as floodplain and marsh terraces and wetland areas on the Napa River.
+The U.S. Army Corps of Engineers is implementing all of the designs and recommendations put forth by ESA and partners.
 This project provides a critical natural buffer against future climate change impacts such as flooding from extreme weather events and sea level rise.
 To date, progress achieved includes:

 - Restoration of over 1,000 acres of wetland and riparian habitats and floodplain (e.g., 289 acres of brackish marsh, 112 acres of seasonal wetland, 324 acres of mudflats, and 28 acres of tidal channel) providing both flood control benefits and increased riparian habitat diversity;